cbcrg/tcoffee/docs/tcoffee_manual.rst

-.. warning:: Note: This method has not yet been fully tested and is only provided 'as-is' with no warranty.
+.. warning:: This method has not yet been fully tested and is only provided 'as-is' with no warranty.
 Any feedback will be much appreciated.

 Q: I do not want to use all the possible pairs when computing the library
 -------------------------------------------------------------------------